altruios/namshubettulpa/public/namshubettuple/restructuring.md

 'Okay, so...
 need to just write a thing that will ask the right question?'
 `"Who is Uri?"`
+~She waited with dwindling hope.~
-'that did nothing...'
+'That did nothing...'
 `"Am I missing something?"`
-"two things, one - you're still saying the command on the board - with your words..."
+"Two things, one - you're still saying the command on the board - with your words..."
-`'okay - so thoughts?'`
+`'Okay - so thoughts?'`
-"you are going to learn to use more detailed questions if you use words. which is why you need to more than just thoughts and words."
+"You are going to learn to use more detailed questions if you use words.
+Which is why you need to more than just thoughts and words."
 `"What else is there?"`
-"A bit, now listen, everyone else is."
+"A fair bit, now listen, everyone else is."
 ~Around her Martha realized everyone was silent - watching the door.~ "Martha - can you get a little more anxious"
 "What?"
 ~Everyone turned to her.~
-'well, that would do it.'
+'Well, that would do it.'
-`"{dime:code bit}"`
+`--H();`
-~A oscillation rising in pitch faded out of range, her heartbeat thundered in her chest~ *A metallic click in the background - from the door.*
+~A oscillation rising in pitch faded out of range, her heartbeat thundered in her chest~ ~Colors filled her vision - filling in spatially where sounds originated~ ~A color for every sound.~
+*A metallic click in the background - from the door.*
 *A panting, rhythmic and low*
+~She focused on the door.~
 "Is he secure?"
 "For now: is the Relux here?"
 ~There was a moments hesitation~